Beyond the Job Board — Finding Better Ways to Hire Great Engineering Talent.

 The primary problem with job boards is that they bring in too many candidates, too few of whom are qualified.
-According to studies cited in the CMO piece, less than 10 percent of candidates from job boards meet the qualifications in the job description.
+According to studies, less than 10 percent of candidates from job boards meet the qualifications in the job description.
 Further, 59 percent of companies say they don’t have the time or manpower to sift through all of the candidates they pull.
 The process of going through piles of resumes to identify the proverbial needle in a haystack is tedious, time consuming, and simply not an effective method of meeting an urgent need for a strong engineer who fits well in your team.

 Putting your job on a job board is a bit like throwing a Hail Mary pass in football.
 Will somebody catch it, and if they catch it, will they do something good with it?
 Maybe.
 Who knows?